 photo: Gudrun Dittrich

-Roland Seib, born in 1954 in Worms on the Rhine; from 1973 studies of government and public administration, employment as a public servant and alternative civilian service; from 1981-1992 studies of social sciences, economics and anthropology and Ph.D. in international relations at the Johann Wolfgang Goethe University in Frankfurt am Main; after that, I worked as a consultant and researcher in Papua New Guinea (1987-1988, 1996-2000, 2005, 2011, 2012, 2017), Australia and Fiji, among other places; 1988 and 1996 Visiting Fellow at the Australian National University in Canberra; 1997-2000 Fellow at the Melanesian Institute in Goroka, 2002 Lecturer in Southeast Asian Studies at the Goethe University, Frankfurt/M.; in 2008 I earned a Ph.D. from the German School of Administrative Sciences in Speyer (now the German University) with a thesis on the State and Governance in Papua New Guinea; 2009-2010 Visiting Fellow at the Peace Research Institute Frankfurt/M.; external advice and mentoring of numerous academic theses; since 2012 Associate of the Melanesian Institute, Goroka; independent scholar, author and critic.
+Roland Seib, born in 1954 in Worms on the Rhine; from 1973 diploma studies of government and public administration, employment as a public servant and alternative civilian service; from 1981-1992 studies of social sciences, economics and anthropology and Ph.D. in international relations at the Johann Wolfgang Goethe University in Frankfurt am Main (supervisors: Andreas Buro & Ulrich Menzel); after that, I worked as a consultant and researcher in Papua New Guinea (1987-1988, 1996-2000, 2005, 2011, 2012, 2017), Australia and Fiji, among other places; 1988 and 1996 Visiting Fellow at the Australian National University in Canberra (invitation: Ron May; roommate: Bill Standish); 1993-1996 Head of the Pacific Information Office at the Mission Department of the Evangelical Lutheran Church of Bavaria, Neuendettelsau; 1996-1997 Consultant, Lutheran Development Service of the Evangelical Lutheran Church of Papua New Guinea, Lae; 1997-2000 Researcher and Deputy Director at the Melanesian Institute in Goroka; 2002 Lecturer in Southeast Asian Studies at the Goethe University, Frankfurt/M.; 2002-2008 studies and Ph.D. at the German School of Administrative Sciences in Speyer (now the German University) with a thesis on the State, Governance und Decentralisation in Papua New Guinea (supervisors: Rainer Pitschas & Klaus König); 2009-2010 Visiting Fellow at the Peace Research Institute Frankfurt/M.; Talks and guest lectures, some of them several times, at the universities of Frankfurt/M., Aachen, Göttingen, Hamburg, Berlin, Heidelberg, Cologne, Dresden, Kiel, Salzburg and Vienna and other public institutions; external advice and mentoring of numerous academic theses; since 2012 Associate of the Melanesian Institute, Goroka; independent scholar, author and critic.